Eline Timmerman

 Eline Timmerman (born 30 December 1998) is a Dutch volleyball player.

 Club career

-Galatasaray

 On June 17, 2024, she signed a 1-year loan contract with Galatasaray, one of the Sultanlar Ligi teams.

 She signed a new one-year contract with Galatasaray on 15 August 2025.

 International career

-Timmerman is part of the Netherlands women's national volleyball team.
+Timmerman was part of the Netherlands women's national volleyball team sincd 2019, in 2026 of July, she announced her retirement from the national team.